nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-javascript-orm/index.md

 Note that we didn't change anything in `server.js`.
 Run it now to verify that everything works.

-## Dogs && Cats
+## Model Pets

 We have a few options now for extending our ORM.
-If we wanted to keep it as is, we could rename `cat.js` to `index.js` and create a new ORM, `dog`, then export both of them in an object, `db`.
+If we wanted to keep it as is, we could rename `cat.js` to `index.js` and create a new ORM, `dog`, then export both of them in an object.
 That would look like this:

 ```js
 const ORM = require('../config/orm.js');